 Beth manages to squeeze an enormous amount of work into five morning sessions per week - her duties are something akin to keeping several balls in the air at the same time!
 She has been in the position since 2001 and is a friendly face of the church to all who visit the office.

 Glenn was appointed in October 2012, having been the organist and choirmaster at Ardess Parish Church, his home parish, for eighteen years.
 He is an enormously talented musician who has given organ recitals at numerous churches throughout the Diocese of Clogher and beyond.
-He has been Diocesan Secretary of the Diocese of Clogher for twelve years and is actively involved in diocesan and central church affairs.
+He has been Diocesan Secretary of the Diocese of Clogher for fourteen years and is actively involved in diocesan and central church affairs.

-Sam has been in this position for twenty-seven years.
+Sam has been in this position for twenty-eight years.
 Originally from Clabby, he attended Portora Royal School and graduated from Queen's University Belfast with a degree in Agriculture.
 He rose to become County Agricultural Executive Officer in 1977.
 Before retiring in 1996 he had also served as the Principal of Enniskillen College of Agriculture.
 A keen historian, he has written and published three books, two of which dealt with church history.
 He has been a member of St Macartin’s Select Vestry since 1968 and has been its Honorary Secretary since 1989.
 He served as Rector’s Church warden for four years, Rector’s Glebewarden for six years and was High Sheriff for County Fermanagh in 1986.